Mohammad-Taha925/Create-Shortcode/README.md

 ## Author

-Created by [Your Name], a WordPress developer specializing in custom themes and plugins.
+Created by Taha Shabirr, a WordPress developer specializing in custom themes and plugins.

 ## License